dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 use Symfony\Component\HttpFoundation\Request;
 ```

-Request allows you to gather data for example if there are any parameters in a POST or GET request.
+`Request` allows you to gather data, for example, if there are any parameters in a POST or GET request.

 At the top of our BlogController class, let's add a blog post limit constant: